 - Study Subject: The studentships are awarded in the fields related to Public Health.

 - Scholarship Award: The total scholarship is valued at € 24,000 and will be paid out over 3 years.
-The sponsorship will be administered through the successful candidate’s university; and it will cover tuition fees and research costs, and contribute towards living expenses.
-Payment of the support will be as per the university policy; and continued payment of the support will depend upon the candidate’s satisfactory progress against agreed goals.
+The scholarship will be administered through the successful candidate’s university; and it will cover tuition fees and research costs, and contribute towards living expenses.
+Payment of the scholarship will be as per the university policy; and continued payment of the scholarship will depend upon the candidate’s satisfactory progress against agreed goals.
 The successful candidate will be mentored by experienced researchers within the CEBHA+ Network.

 - Nationality: The studentships are awarded to international as well as Malawian citizens.